CaptainChicky/Microsoft-MakeCode-Archive/README.md

 pxt install

 # Compile the project using cloud compilation (cloud flag offloads ARM compilation to MS's servers)
-# can be omitted if you only need the simulator for browser stuff, or not if you don't feel like it lol
+# cloud flag can be omitted if you only need the simulator for browser stuff, or not if you don't feel like it lol
 pxt build --cloud
+# pxt build <-- ommitted version compiles locally

 # Copy the compiled output to the project root for easier access
 cp built/debug/binary.js .